 firstname.lastname@example.org | 605-664-7672

 Lewis and Clark Corps of Discovery in Song and Story

-A program of songs and stories about the Corps of Discovery traveling through the Missouri and the Columbia River regions from 1804-1806 based on my readings of the Bakeless edition of "The Journals of Lewis and Clark" and Stephen Ambrose's book, "Undaunted Courage".
+McDonald's program of songs and stories about the Corps of Discovery traveling through the Missouri and the Columbia River regions from 1804-1806 is based on McDonald's

 All native cowboy poets of western South Dakota.